 - you should always check the conditions report and adapt your trip accordingly.

-I went to K’gari (Fraser Island) four times in the past two years for four different adventures.
-Stay tuned; the full articles are on their way, and this page will be updated as I finalise them!
+I went to K’gari (Fraser Island) more than four times in the past few years for at least four different types of adventures.

 The Best Ways To Explore The Island – My K’gari adventures so far:

 - Hiking from West to East to check out some of the most popular places on Fraser Island… without the crowd!